bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 (although recommended in most cases), applied on the same OLCI L1b products which are being considered for the snow properties retrieval.

-The OLCI O2 Correction Processor
+The OLCI O2 Harmonisation Processor
 --------------------------------

-The OLCI O2 Correction Processor provides a 'harmonisation' of O2 wavebands, which means a modification of the effective transmittances in O2A wavebands 13, 14 and 15 to their values which would be measured at their mean wavelengths and with nominal bandwidth.
+The OLCI O2 harmonisation Processor provides a 'harmonisation' of O2 wavebands, which means a modification of the effective transmittances in O2A wavebands 13, 14 and 15 to their values which would be measured at their mean wavelengths and with nominal bandwidth.
 The corresponding algorithm was provided by R.Preusker (Spectral Earth, Berlin) and is described in detail in [`2 <intro.html#References>`_].
 Among various outputs, the processor provides the rectified and desmiled